Bedtime yoga for deep sleep

 You’ve heard the advice that if you haven’t fallen asleep in 15 minutes, you should get out of bed and do something else.
 While this is generally true, it can cause problems.
 First of all, some of us aren't able to get out of bed.
 If you are suffering from chronic pain disorders or chronic fatigue, getting out of bed to do something else is no easy task.

 Secondly, standing inhibits sleep, while reclining and inverted positions promote it.
 So think twice about getting out of bed to watch TV, or cook tomorrow night’s dinner.
 The best thing you can do if you are having a restless night is roll yourself onto the floor and do a yoga pose.
 Putting your legs up the wall, or a forward bend resting on your pillow are two that I find helpful!
 Once you start to feel sleepy, climb back into bed.

 Meditation and visualisation as a tool for deep sleep

 If you’re not able to do yoga for deep sleep, meditation and visualisation can also be helpful.
 Even if you’re not able to fall asleep from meditation, the benefits of meditation are similar to sleep!
 Counting the breaths in and out, and extending your exhalations can be helpful meditative breathing exercises for falling asleep.
 Many people also find a body scan puts them straight to bed.
 It’s why so many people fall asleep in Savasana in yoga class!
 You can see a few more meditation techniques for deep sleep here.

 The best way to see if yoga can help you sleep is to give it a try!
-I recommend trying one of the exercises in this article before bed tonight, or try out this free video on yoga for deep sleep
+I recommend trying one of the exercises in this article before bed tonight, or join us for this 10-day course on yoga for better sleep!